cekkey/kali-in-batch/README.md

 ### Quick tutorial

 #### During the Kali in Batch installer

-First, you should open diskmgmt.msc.
+- Press Windows + R
+- Type diskmgmt.msc
-Shrink a drive by any amount of space you want.
+- Shrink any drive with any amount of space
-Then, create a Partition.
-Make sure it has a drive letter.
-Then, run the `kali_in_batch.bat` file.
+- Create a drive in the unallocated space
-In there, just enter your drive letter and Kali in Batch will be quickly installed.
+- Type the drive letter of the new drive in the Kali in Batch installer
+- Press Enter
+- After this, Kali in Batch should be automatically set up

 #### After installation